AML and KYC policy notice

 To adhere to both legal requirements and internal guidelines, we abstain from providing services or engaging in business activities with individuals or entities from countries listed under various sanctions, including the FATF black and grey lists.
 Moreover, we retain the right to exclude jurisdictions at our discretion, with the possibility of occasional updates.

+Additionally, nomo does not currently provide services to users residing in EEA countries.
+While some legacy EEA clients may still hold accounts for fund withdrawals, new trading activity from users in EEA is not permitted. nomo reserves the right to restrict or terminate access for users who do not comply with these geographical limitations.
 Please note that this list is not exhaustive and may be subject to periodic reviews and regulatory changes, as well as modifications based on legal requirements and our discretion.

 5. User verification procedures: